Jerry N. Hess

 Jerry N. Hess (1931–2017) was a 20th-Century American oral historian of U.S. presidential libraries, particularly the Harry S. Truman Library: his name appears in numerous books which include research into major personalities related to mid-20th-Century American national politics and draw upon the more than 500 oral histories available at the Truman Library alone.

 Background

 Hess was born on September 24, 1931, in Cedar Vale, Kansas.
 His parents were James Nelson and Mary Elixabeth Burge.
 He had one older brother, Norman Burge Hess.
 He obtained a BA from Kansas State University of Lawrence and MA from the University of Missouri at Kansas City.

 Career

 In 1951, Hess entered the U.S. Navy, where he served until 1955.

-Hess served as an oral historian for President Harry S. Truman Library as well as the National Archives in Washington, DC.
+Hess served as an oral historian for President Harry S. Truman Library as well as the National Archives in Washington, D.C.
 He helped develop other presidential libraries.

 After retirement, he volunteered as an oral archivist for the Ringling Circus.